cosmos/sdk-tutorials/tutorial/keeper.md

 	- [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank) - the bank module controls accounts and coin transfers
 	- [`types`](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - contains commonly used types throughout the SDK
 * The `Keeper` struct.
 In this keeper there are a couple of key pieces:
-	- `bank.Keeper` - This is a reference to the Keeper from the bank module.
+	- [`bank.Keeper`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#Keeper) - This is a reference to the Keeper from the bank module.
 Including it allows code in this module to call functions from the bank module.
-The SDK uses an [object capabilities](https://en.wikipedia.org/wiki/Object-capability_model) approach to accessing parts of the sections of the application state.
-This is to allow developers to employ a least authority approach limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to.
+The SDK uses an [object capabilities](https://en.wikipedia.org/wiki/Object-capability_model) approach to accessing sections of the application state.
+This is to allow developers to employ a least authority approach, limiting the capabilities of a faulty or malicious module from affecting parts of state it doesn't need access to.
-	- `*codec.Codec` - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
+	- [`*codec.Codec`](https://godoc.org/github.com/cosmos/cosmos-sdk/codec#Codec) - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
-	- `sdk.StoreKey` -  This gates access to a `sdk.KVStore` that persists state from transactions into the underlying network.
+	- [`sdk.StoreKey`](https://godoc.org/github.com/cosmos/cosmos-sdk/types#StoreKey) -  This gates access to a `sdk.KVStore` that persists state from transactions into the underlying network.
 * This module has 3 store keys:
 	- `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. `map[name]value`)
 	- `ownersStoreKey` - This store contains the current owner of this name (i.e. `map[sdk_address]name`)